 The atlas is updated annually and displays all publicly accessible lands throughout the state, including state, federal and conservation partner lands.

 Private lands enrolled in Game and Parks’ Open Fields and Waters Program also are included in the atlas.
 Open Fields and Waters provides financial incentives to private landowners willing to allowing walk-in, public access for hunting, trapping and/or fishing.
-Finding places to hunt and fish is a challenge for today’s hunters and anglers but, thanks to Nebraska’s landowners, more than 325,000 acres of private lands are available through this voluntary program.
+Finding places to hunt and fish is a challenge for today’s hunters and anglers but, thanks to Nebraska’s landowners, well over 350,000 acres of private lands are available through this voluntary program.